-Seek advice with the relevant contact (see Section 11) when considering any transfer of personal, confidential information outside the UK to ensure security of the information (see the Confidentiality and Data Protection Policy for details).
+Consult with the relevant contact (see Section 11) when considering any transfer of personal, confidential information outside the UK to ensure security of the information (see the Confidentiality and Data Protection Policy for details).

-6.16 Information Security in the Work Environment
+6.12 Information Security in the Work Environment

-• Under no circumstances should personal confidential information be left out in the open e.g., on an unattended desk or on a computer screen or any place visible to the public.
+- Under no circumstances should personal confidential information be left out in the open e.g. on an unattended desk or on a computer screen or any place visible to the public. - Where rooms or cabinets containing records are left unattended, they must be locked. - Personal confidential information should be stored securely in either a locked cabinet or within a secure environment on a computerised system. - When leaving your desk for any period of time lock your computer screen using the Ctrl/Alt/Delete facility or Windows Key L. Log off and shut down the computer when you have finished using it.

-- Users should be aware of the position of the screen and wherever possible, ensure that it cannot be seen by unauthorised individuals while in use. - Where rooms or cabinets containing records are left unattended, they must be locked. - Personal confidential information should be stored securely in either a locked cabinet or within a secure environment on a computerised system. - When leaving your desk for any period lock your computer screen using the Ctrl/Alt/Delete facility or Windows Key L. Log off and shut down the computer when you have finished using it. - When storing electronic records, care must be taken to ensure that no personal identifiable information e.g. health records, human resources records etc., are stored in public folders or on the local drive of the computer. - Electronic records need to be stored within a folder that can only be accessed via a Practice network drive.
+- When storing electronic records, care must be taken to ensure that no personal identifiable information e.g. health records, human resources records etc., are stored in public folders or on the local drive of the computer. - Electronic records need to be stored within a folder that can only be accessed via a Practice network drive.
 The nature of the information can dictate the level of access to that folder (additional security can be applied via a password requirement for further restrictions on access).
-For information on restricted access settings staff should contact the Practice's IT Service Provider. - Where staff members have concerns about access to certain folders, they should raise the matter with the appropriate Information Asset Owner. - Where staff print off, scan, fax or copy information they must always make certain the information is collected and not left on the equipment. - Confidential waste needs to be put in designated bins (in preparation for secure shredding). - Care must be taken when having conversations in the work environment that may involve personal and confidential information.
+For information on restricted access settings staff should contact the Practices IT Service Provider. - Where staff members have concerns about access to certain folders, they should raise the matter with the appropriate Information Asset Owner. - Where staff print off, scan, fax or copy information they must always make certain the information is collected and not left on the equipment. - Confidential waste needs to be put in designated bins (in preparation for secure shredding). - Care must be taken when having conversations in the work environment that may involve personal and confidential information.
+This area is covered in the Confidentiality and Data Protection Policy.

-6.17 Secure Disposal and Re-use of Equipment
+6.13 Secure Disposal and Re-use of Equipment

-All users must ensure that, where equipment is being disposed of, all data on the equipment (e.g., on hard disks or portable media) is securely destroyed; this can be arranged by contacting the Practices IT Service Provider.
+All users must ensure that, where equipment is being disposed of, all data on the equipment (e.g. on hard disks or portable media) is securely destroyed; this can be arranged by contacting the Practices IT Service Provider.
 Equipment must be assessed for re-use before being given to a new user or being disposed of.